-Okay, so what are 3 reasons why your relationship has lost its spark?
+What are 3 reasons why your relationship has lost its spark?

 - You and your partner haven’t focused on the relationship.
-It’s not a priority for you, them, or the both of you.
+It’s not a priority for you, them, or both of you.

 - You don’t have the tools to take your relationship to the next level.

 - You take your partner for granted and/or vice versa.

 What are some concrete steps you can take to get back on track and reignite the spark you once had?
 Well, it would take a whole book–at least!–to list all the ways to do this.
 Let’s just start with 5 easy tips.

 Here are 5 take-away tips you can use starting today to reignite the spark in your relationship:

 - Every morning when you wake up and every evening before you go to sleep, think of at least one thing you are grateful for about your partner.
 This sets you up to see their beautiful and loving parts of themselves.
 You’re looking through a love and appreciation filter instead of one that’s more critical.

 - Every day do one nice thing for your partner.
 Learn about what they prefer: a love note, a small present, an act of service, appreciation, etc. (check out my article on the 5 love languages).